-EXPECTED_VOTES (A)
+EXPECTED\VOTES (A)

-EXPECTED_VOTES specifies the maximum number of votes that may be present in a cluster at any given time.
+EXPECTED\VOTES specifies the maximum number of votes that can be present in a cluster at any given time.
 Set it to a value that is equal to the sum of the vote parameters of all cluster members, plus any votes that are contributed by the quorum disk.
 This value is used to automatically derive the number of votes that must be present for the cluster to function (quorum).